yyjlincoln/NowAskMe-Server/docs/ErrorCodes.md

 # General Rule

-General rule for response codes in Groups is:
+General rule for response codes in NAM is:

 - For all successful events, but does not need any return, return 0.